 - Members to support decisions on investment priorities in the portfolio. - Service managers to identify portfolio changes to meet their needs. - The community as a statement of the Authority's asset management practices and priorities.
-The Plan also takes account of national guidance and recognised best practice in public sector asset management, including that contained within 'Building On Strong Foundations A Framework For Local Authority Asset Management' (Communities and Local Government, February 2008) and the Operational Efficiency Review Property (HM Treasury, May 2009).
-In line with this guidance, this plan seeks to: - Ensure the provision of high quality and cost effective accommodation, which will be sufficiently flexible to adapt to the Authority's long term requirements. - Deliver a cost effective and responsive service, which supports operational needs. - Help to strategically plan accommodation for the future. - Contribute to the Authority's community safety initiatives through the design of fire stations and other facilities. - Provide the Authority with long-term value for money. - Support the Authority's corporate risk management in relation to its legislative and environmental obligations.
+The Plan also takes account of national guidance and recognised best practice in public sector asset management. - Ensure the provision of high quality and cost effective accommodation, which will be sufficiently flexible to adapt to the Authority's long term requirements. - Deliver a cost effective and responsive service, which supports operational needs. - Help to strategically plan accommodation for the future. - Contribute to the Authority's community safety initiatives through the design of fire stations and other facilities. - Provide the Authority with long-term value for money. - Support the Authority's corporate risk management in relation to its legislative and environmental obligations.